+When you set up an HTTP source, a unique URL is assigned to that source.
 The generated URL is a long string of letters and numbers.
 You can generate a new URL at any time.
 For more information see Generating a new URL.

-To configure an HTTP Source:
+To configure an HTTP logs and metrics source

-- In Sumo Logic select Manage Data > Collection > Collection (Manage > Collection in the classic UI).
+- In the Sumo Logic web app, select Manage Data > Collection > Collection.

-- In the Collectors page, click Add Source next to a Hosted Collector.
+- In the Collectors page, click Add Source next to a hosted collector.

 - Select HTTP.

 - Enter a Name to display for the source in the Sumo web application.
 Description is optional.